nosovk/the-cube/README.md

 Game published to https://play.google.com/store/apps/details?id=ua.pp.rcube.twa

-To pass validation some cosmetic changes was applied, like new Three.js version, another bundler, obsolete webworker replaced witk workbox etc.
+To pass validation some cosmetic changes was applied, like new Three.js version, another bundler, obsolete webworker replaced with workbox etc.

-Reslting app was wrapped to shell using https://github.com/GoogleChromeLabs/bubblewrap and successfully passed moderation in Google Play Store.
+Resulting app was wrapped to shell using https://github.com/GoogleChromeLabs/bubblewrap and successfully passed moderation in Google Play Store.